MEET OUR TEAM

 Anne is the mother of three beautiful, grown-up children who are all very slow to give her grandchildren.
 She knits and crochets in hope!

 Judy’s professional life in fundraising has taken her from the arts to health, from higher education to refugee law.
 At the Jewish Museum of Australia she was a one stop shop, including running appeals, corporate partnerships, major giving and managing two capital campaigns.
 At The Australian Ballet she led the Annual Giving Team and at the University of Melbourne she brought in significant sponsorship and philanthropy for the new Melbourne School of Design.
 Finally, for the Melbourne Symphony Orchestra, she was able to contribute to all aspects of an integrated program, with a focus on major giving.
 Judy was a key volunteer for Amnesty International through the 1980s and 90s, raising funds through merchandise, appeals and events, and sitting on state and national committees.
-Now splitting her time between creative writing and her own consultancy, Judy is delighted to be curating the programs for F&P conferences in 2018.
+Now splitting her time between creative writing and her own consultancy, Judy is delighted to be curating the programs for F&P conferences.

 EDITORIAL ADVISORY BOARD